6639835/X-Plane-KeyboardInput/BUILD_INSTRUCTIONS.md

 To debug the plugin:
 1. Build with Debug configuration
 2. Launch X-Plane with debugger attached
-3. Load ZIBO 737 aircraft
+3. Load any supported aircraft (ZIBO 737, Default 737/A330, or SR22)
-4. Enable plugin functionality
+4. Enable plugin functionality and test multi-aircraft detection

 ## Contributing to Build System